ChanthMiao/ghc-wiki-mirror/view-patterns-new.md

 The advantages are  1) They are simpler than Haskell's patterns;  2) Patterns are first class.
-3) The binding mechanism (the pattern binder) is orthogonal to the the pattern combinators: the hope is that one can stop changing the syntax/semantics of patterns and concentrate on writing the combinators (as Haskell functions).
+3) The binding mechanism (the pattern binder) is orthogonal to the pattern combinators: the hope is that one can stop changing the syntax/semantics of patterns and concentrate on writing the combinators (as Haskell functions).